acm-uic/SIG-MATH-Fourier/README.md

-# ACM@UIC SIG-MATH Fourier transforms library
+# ACM@UIC SIG-MATH Fourier transforms project

 This repository is a "from-scratch" implementation of the Fourier Transforms engine that support both the basic single-threaded algorithms all the way to SIMD/SIMT (GPU) accelerations.